vergecurrency/verge/CONTRIBUTING.md

 test out the patch set and opine on the technical merits of the patch.
-Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and Discord discussions).
+Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).
 The following language is used within pull-request comments:

   - ACK means "I have tested the code and I agree it should be merged";